mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 * Share Grasshopper documents with other team members.
 * Reference Grasshopper documents across multiple projects.
 * Solve external documents in parallel, potentially speeding up large projects.
-* Can run asynchronously on long running calculations without blocking Rhino and Grasshopper interactions.
+* Run asynchronously on long running calculations without blocking Rhino and Grasshopper interactions.

 Hops functions are stored as separate Grasshopper documents.
 The Hops component will adapt its inputs and outputs to match the function specified.
 During calculation Hops solves the definition in a separate process, then returns the outputs to the current document.